brunaerolim/authapp/README.md

 # Authentication

-This mobile application combines user authentication and payment card validation, built with * *Kotlin**, **Jetpack Compose**, **MVVM**, and **Koin** for dependency injection.
-The goal is to deliver a modern, robust authentication flow using email/password and Google Sign-In, alongside a custom payment card validation feature, all following Google's best practices and clean architecture principles.
+This mobile application built with **Kotlin**, **Jetpack Compose**, **MVVM**, and **Koin** for dependency injection.
+The goal is to deliver a modern, robust authentication flow using email/password and Google Sign-In, all following Google's best practices and clean architecture principles.

 ## Technologies Used